wp-plugins/wp-user-avatar/readme.txt

 `<img src="{imageURL}" width="96" height="96" class="wp-user-avatar wp-user-avatar-96 alignleft" />`

 **Note:** "alignleft", "alignright", and aligncenter" are common WordPress CSS classes, but not every theme supports them.
-Contact the theme author to add those CSS classes.
+Contact the theme author to add those CSS classes if they are missing.

 If you use the values "original", "large", "medium", or "thumbnail", no width or height will be added to the image.
 This will give you more flexibility to resize the image with CSS: